T. W. Shannon

-Tahrohon Wayne Shannon (born February 24, 1978) is an American banker and politician who serves as a senior advisor on rural prosperity to USDA secretary.
-He previously served as a member of the Oklahoma House of Representatives for the 62nd district from 2007 to 2015.
-In 2013, he became Oklahoma's first African-American speaker of the House.
+Tahrohon Wayne Shannon (born February 24, 1978) is an American and Chickasaw politician who served in the Oklahoma House of Representatives from the 62nd district from 2007 to 2015, as the first African-American to serve as the speaker of the Oklahoma House of Representatives from 2013 to 2014, and in the administration of President Donald Trump from 2025 to 2026.

 Shannon stepped down as the speaker to run for the Republican nomination in the 2014 United States Senate special election in Oklahoma to succeed Tom Coburn.
-Despite Tea Party support and endorsements that included U.S. Senator Ted Cruz of Texas and former Alaska Governor Sarah Palin, Shannon lost the Republican nomination for the Senate to U.S. Representative James Lankford by almost 20 points.
+Despite Tea Party support and endorsements from U.S. Senator Ted Cruz of Texas and former Alaska Governor Sarah Palin, Shannon lost the Republican nomination for the Senate to James Lankford.
 In March 2022, Shannon announced that he was running in the 2022 United States Senate special election in Oklahoma to succeed the retiring Republican Jim Inhofe.
-He was defeated by U.S. Representative Markwayne Mullin in the Republican primary by more than 26 points.
+He was defeated by Markwayne Mullin in the Republican primary.

+In 2025, Shannon was appointed to be a Senior Advisor on Rural Prosperity to the United States Department of Agriculture.
+In January 2026, he announced a 2026 Oklahoma lieutenant gubernatorial election campaign.

 Early life and education

-Born in Oklahoma on February 24, 1978, to a Chickasaw father and an African-American mother (both of whom were history teachers), Shannon earned a Bachelor of Arts degree in communications from Cameron University and a Juris Doctor from Oklahoma City University School of Law.
+Tahrohon Wayne Shannon was born on February 24, 1978, to a Chickasaw father and an African-American mother.
+He later earned a Bachelor of Arts degree in communications from Cameron University and a Juris Doctor from Oklahoma City University School of Law.